-After 10 years of being an entrepreneur, you probably think that I have everything figured out, right?
+You probably think that after ten years of being an entrepreneur, I have everything figured out, right?
 Sadly, I don’t!
-Don’t get me wrong, to a large extent I know what I am doing, but just like my first day as an entrepreneur I am still making mistakes.
+Don’t get me wrong, to a large extent I know what I am doing, but just like I did on my first day of being an entrepreneur, I am still making mistakes.

-The mistakes aren’t the same rookie ones I have made before, but instead they are bigger mistakes.
+The mistakes are not the same rookie ones I have made before.
+Today, they are bigger mistakes.
 Here are some of the mistakes I have made over the last few years that you should avoid:

 Business mistake #1: Don’t get too personal with your employees

 I love helping my employees out.
 When they are happy, it makes me happy.
-But over time what you’ll realize is that the closer you get with your employees, the more likely they’ll push their problems onto you.
+But over time, what you’ll realize is that the closer you get with your employees, the more likely they’ll unload their problems onto you.

 I don’t mind helping people out with their problems, but if they can’t learn to solve them by themselves, how will they ever grow as individuals?
-So instead of babying people 24/7 make sure you help them out a bit, but don’t be afraid to watch them fall.
-When they fall, they learn how to pick themselves back up, and hopefully prevent it from happening again.
+Instead of babying people 24/7, make sure you help them out a bit.
+But don’t be afraid to let them fall.
+When they fall, they learn how to pick themselves up and will likely be more successful at preventing it from happening again.

 Business mistake #2: Don’t be too generous

-You have to work hard to earn your money, your employees should too.
-If someone wants a new desk, don’t just give it to them, ask them why they deserve the desk.
+You have to work hard to earn your money, so your employees should too.
+If someone wants a new desk, don’t just give it to them, but ask them why they deserve the desk.

 Business mistake #3: Good talent costs a pretty penny